VladlenPopolitov/ForthScriptCpp/README.md

 EmbedForthCpp: A Forth implementation as C++ Class by Vladlen Popolitov

-CORE is fully impelemented, all CORE tests are passed.
+CORE, CORE-EXT, DOUBLE, EXCEPTION, FILE, FLOAT, MEMORY are fully impelemented, all tests for these words are passed.
 ==============================================
 C++ Class forthcpp::Forth (https://github.com/VladlenPopolitov/ForthScriptCpp)
 is inspired by Kristopher Johnson's cxxforth (https://github.com/kristopherjohnson/cxxforth).